increase conversions on your website

 Improve Internal Linking

 A weak internal linking structure makes it harder for users and search engines to navigate your site.
-If visitors struggle to find relevant content or related products, they’re more likely to leave without converting.
+If visitors cannot find relevant content or related products, they are more likely to leave without converting.

 78